 Some of the most popular jungle predators specimens

-Usually, when we refer to Piranhas, it is to refer to the carnivorous fish that live in the Amazon River in South America.
+Usually, when we refer to piranhas, it is to mention the carnivorous fish that live in the Amazon River in South America.
 The Piranhas are also known as “Caribeñas” in Venezuela.
 These jungle predators belong to the broad Sawtooth subfamily, which includes herbivorous species.
 They are very gluttonous predators.
 It is characteristic of them to have sharp teeth and a voracious appetite.
 It is one of the most dangerous animals in the Jungle.
 They could be considered as medium-sized fish.
 During your vacations in Peru, it is not very likely that you will see these fish, but you will hear about them.

 They generally measure between 15 and 25 centimeters in length, although the length of the registered specimen can exceed 35 centimeters.
 It is very common for them to attack in groups, and they can swallow mammals and birds in a few minutes.
 Despite their fame and popularity, piranhas hardly attack humans.
 It is worth mentioning that they are not as fierce as they are usually portrayed in certain movies.
 But despite this, they are one of the best-known jungle predators.